simonmichael/hledger/MANUAL.markdown

     $ cabal update
     $ cabal install hledger

-*(Until next release: add -fweb, -fvty, or -fchart to cabal install those extra features.)*
+*(Add -fweb, -fvty, or -fchart to cabal install those extra features.
+Next release these will be separate packages.)*

-*(With both of the methods above, running the web interface requires some extra support files - see the download page.)*
+*(Both methods above require some extra support files for the web interface, see the download page.
+Next release will not require this.)*

 Or, you can build the latest [development](DEVELOPMENT.html) version: